 My favorite city!
 Nestled on inlands on the coast, the city limits are hard to define because it sprawls from coastline to coastline!
 Under sea tunnels and bridges connect them.

 At the base of the city you can hike up 418 stairs leading you to the top of the town mountain.
 Gorgeous views in nearly all directions, I came up here three different times because I couldn't help myself!
-The weather was perfect, spring blossoms, mountain and salty air were the perfect recipe for relaxing.
+The weather was perfect, spring blossoms, mountains, and salty air were the perfect recipe for relaxing.

 Overall it was a beautiful trip, and if you ask me to go to Norway again, I will always say yes!